sethkrasnianski/docs/email-templates/post-email.md

-url | String | The URL to the email template secret*optional* | String | A secret key that you can match against when your URL is called content_type | String | JSON or x-form-urlencoded? json or form enabled | String | Enabled or Disabled?
+url | String | The URL to the email template secret*optional* | String | A secret key that you can match against when your URL is called content_type | String | JSON or x-form-urlencoded? json or form enabled | Boolean | Enabled or Disabled?
 1 or 0

 <!--code-->
 #### Example Successful Response